Antenor (Trojan)

-In Greek mythology, Antenor (Ancient Greek: Ἀντήνωρ Antḗnōr) was a counselor to King Priam of Troy during the events of the Trojan War.
+In Greek mythology, Antenor (Ancient Greek:Ἀντήνωρ) was a counselor to King Priam of Troy during the events of the Trojan War.

 Description

 Antenor was described by the chronicler Malalas in his account of the Chronography as "tall, thin, white, blond, small-eyed, hook-nosed, crafty, cowardly, secure, a story-teller, eloquent".
 Meanwhile, in the account of Dares the Phrygian, he was illustrated as "... tall, graceful, swift, crafty, and cautious."

 Family

 Antenor was variously named as the son of the Dardanian noble Aesyetes by Cleomestra or of Hicetaon.
-He was the husband of Theano, daughter of Cisseus of Thrace, who bore him at least one daughter, Crino, and numerous sons, including Acamas, Agenor, Antheus, Archelochus, Coön, Demoleon, Eurymachus, Glaucus, Helicaon, Iphidamas, Laodamas, Laodocus, Medon, Polybus and Thersilochus (most of whom perished during the Trojan War).
+He was the husband of Theano, daughter of Cisseus of Thrace, who bore him at least one daughter, Crino, and 50 sons, including Acamas, Agenor, Antheus, Archelochus, Coön, Demoleon, Eurymachus, Glaucus, Helicaon, Hippolochus, Iphidamas, Laodamas, Laodocus, Medon, Polybus and Thersilochus (most of whom perished during the Trojan War).
 He was also the father of a bastard son, Pedaeus, by an unknown woman.
-According to numerous scholars, Antenor was actually related to Priam.
+Some writers also include him as the father of Polydamas, who is otherwise a son of Panthous, as well as Laocoön.